-"I affirm it as very certain and approved that during these forty years (1502-1542) owing to the aforesaid tyrannies and infernal works of the Chris men, women and children, have perished unjustly and tyrannically; and in truth I believe I should not be overstepping the mark in saying fifteen ment been used by those who come to the Indies calling themselves Christians to extirpate and root out these wretched people utterly from the land.
+"I affirm it as very certain and approved that during these forty years (1502-1542) owing to the aforesaid tyrannies and infernal works of the Chriss men, women and children, have perished unjustly and tyrannically; and in truth I believe I should not be overstepping the mark in saying fifteen m been used by those who come to the Indies calling themselves Christians to extirpate and root out these wretched people utterly from the land.
 One tyrannical wars: the other, after they have killed off all those who could long or sigh for liberty, that is to say, all chiefs and warriors, they oppress only children and women, with the most horrible and relentless and pitiless slavery to which ever men or beasts were put."

 Las Casas gave numerous eye-witness accounts of repeated mass murder and torture.
-In a version of this work translated in 1699, the title reads "An account of the first Spaniards in America, containing the most exact relation hitherto publish'd of their unparallel'd cruelties on the Indians, in the destruction of above forty millions of peop the King of Spain to prevent the further ruin of the West-Indies."
-Las Casas spent the last forty years of his life trying to improve the conditions of the native inhabitants In particular, the population of Haiti may have been as high as 8 million before the Spanish conquest, but by 1516 only a small number of Indians remained.
-Smallpox d 1516.
+In a version of this work translated in 1699, the title reads "An account of the first of Spaniards in America, containing the most exact relation hitherto publish'd of their unparallel'd cruelties on the Indians, in the destruction of above forty millions of peop the King of Spain to prevent the further ruin of the West-Indies."
+Las Casas spent the last forty years of his life trying to improve the conditions of the native inhabitants.
+In particular, the population of Haiti may have been as high as 8 million before the Spanish conquest, but by 1516 only a small number of Indians remained.
+Smallpox di 1516.
 Many historians believe that the population of Mexico and South America decreased by 20 to 30 million during the Spanish conquest.
 Later accounts assigned mo decrease to the introduction of diseases, such as smallpox, to which the Indians did not have immunity, than to the cruelty of the Spaniards.
-However, even the Black Plarate than smallpox, is estimated to have killed only a fourth of Europe's population, so it seems unlikely that most of these Indians were killed by disease.
-In severe small attacked may die, and not everyone will even be exposed.
-In 1944 historian Rómulo Carbia linked Las Casas' work to the "black legend", which portrays the Spanish as Las Casas had exaggerated the brutality of the Spanish.
+However, even the Black Pla rate than smallpox, is estimated to have killed only a fourth of Europe's population, so it seems unlikely that most of the "black legend", which portrays the Spanish as a Las Casas had exaggerated the brutality of the Spanish.
 But at least Middleton's figure of 30 million has a reasonable source.
-However, there is still a question about whe these deaths.
-The Indians were killed when they would not convert to Catholicism and for political reasons.
-Clearly the Papacy was responsible for the killing of those we the Papacy gave permission for Spain and Portugal to conquer Central and South America, it was responsible for deaths of Indians for political reasons, even moreso bed killings and did not attempt to stop them.
-Another issue is that this figure of 30 million does not even include those who died after the Spanish conquest, either by inquisinsti
+However, there is still a question about whe the Papacy gave permission for Spain and Portugal to conquer Central and South America, it was responsible for deaths of Indians for political reasons, even moreso bec killings and did not attempt to stop them.
+Another issue is that this figure of 30 million does not even include those who died after the Spanish conquest, either by inquis instigated by the Papacy.

-Concerning Middleton's estimate of 5 million killed in Spain during the eight crusades, the crusades took place from 1095 to 1272 to recapture the Holy Land, and during persecutions in Europe.
+Concerning Middleton's estimate of 5 million killed in Spain during the eight crusades, the crusades took place from 1095 to 1272 to recapture the Holy Land, and durin persecutions in Europe.
 Therefore Middleton's figures do not even include those killed during the later Inquisition.
 Wesley or Bengel accepted a figure of about 15 milli for war and the Inquisition, and many more killed later, which other authors may have added to Middleton's total figure.
 Spain had been conquered by the Moslems, and took many centuries.
 The Crusades were not only directed against the Holy Land but also towards the reconquest of Spain, which the Papacy strongly promoted.
-This exfigure for 5 million killed in Spain during the crusades.
+This ex figure for 5 million killed in Spain during the crusades.